ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options.md

 ## Overview of factory purchase options feature

 First-hand factory purchase options allow users to receive Uniqs from the factory directly without requiring you to manually issue Uniqs to the users.
-Various configuration options can be set when creating the purchase option for your factory and in addition to that each factory can have multiple purchase options available.
-The usage of the actions to create and utilize purchase options is provided below
+Various configuration options can be set when creating the purchase option for your factory, and in addition to that each factory can have multiple purchase options available.
+The usage of the actions to create and utilize purchase options is provided below.

 -   [setprchsreq.a - set purchase requirement](../../contracts/NFT%20Contract/NFT%20Actions/setprchsreq.a.md)
 -   [purchase.a - purchase a token](../../contracts/NFT%20Contract/NFT%20Actions/purchase.a.md)